Tina Turner's Success and Achievements in Timeline

 2005: Kennedy Center Honors

-In February 2008, Tina Turner made a comeback at the Grammy Awards, performing with Beyoncé and winning a Grammy for her feature on River: The Joni Letters.
+In February 2008, Tina Turner made a public comeback at the Grammy Awards, performing alongside Beyoncé.
+She also won a Grammy as a featured artist on River: The Joni Letters.

-In April 2010, due to an online campaign by fans, Tina Turner's 1989 hit, "The Best", re-entered the UK singles chart, reaching No. 9.
-This achievement made her the first female artist to have top 40 hits in six consecutive decades in the UK chart history.
+In April 2010, due to an online campaign by fans of Rangers Football Club, Tina Turner's 1989 hit, "The Best", returned to the UK singles chart, peaking at No. 9.
+This achievement made Turner the first female recording artist in UK chart history to score top 40 hits in six consecutive decades (1960s–2010s).

 Loading Video...